 There just isn’t enough time!

+Hope you found this article about how native speakers learn differently helpful.
 Read more about how to teach languages more effectively using my hybrid system (how native speakers learn, squeezed into 1-5 hours a week for maximum impact) in How to Teach Tricky Verbs and Grammar, Part 1.

 You have no idea how much I appreciate your information.
 I have a colleague who I want to request a Spanish class only for native speakers.
 She Has a lot of problems with some Hispanic students using words that for her aren’t even correct.
 Being a native Spanish speaking and a teacher her comments sounds offensive and disrespectful to me too.

 Sherry SebestaOctober 24, 2021 at 8:01 pm

 So happy to hear that you liked the post!
 Just keep doing the best you can in your classroom with your students bc it’s too hard to try to convince other teachers to do things that they’re resistant to.
 Hang in there!